-Other important considerations for NIJ include strategic priorities (specifically including, but not limited to the priority areas of research and development opportunities, new investigator, and Minority Serving Institutions already mentioned, if applicable), available funding, past performance, planned scholarly products, geographic diversity, and the extent to which the Budget Web-Based Form accurately explains project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Other important considerations for OJP include geographic diversity, strategic priorities (specifically including, but not limited to, the priority areas of research and development opportunities, new investigator, and Minority Serving Institutions already mentioned, if applicable), available funding, past performance, planned scholarly products, geographic diversity, and the extent to which the Budget web-based form accurately explains project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.
+Costs are allowable when they are reasonable, allocable to, and necessary for the performance of the federal award, and when they comply with the funding statute and agency requirements (to include the conditions of the award), including the cost principles set out in the Uniform Requirements 2 C.F.R.
+Part 200, Subpart E.